Manish8798/Manish8798/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently a student
+- 🔭 I’m currently a Student
-- 🌱 I’m an android developer
+- 🌱 I’m an Android Developer
-- 👯 I’m looking to collaborate with Mobile Developers
+- 👯 I’m looking to collaborate with other Mobile Developers
 - 📫 How to reach me: [Email] mankum8798@gmail.com
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I listen to 90's songs